BIMSBbioinfo/Muthel_et_al_lin53_2019/README.md

 ./makeManuscriptFigures.Rmd : takes as input ChIPseq peaks and RNA-seq read counts and produces some figures and an html report.

+To render the vignette type:

+> Rscript ./render.vignette.R

+# Results

+./results folder contains two HTML reports.

+- `manuscript_analysis.html` contains the figures and tables as used for the manuscript using log2FoldChange threshold of 0.5 and FDR threshold of 0.05.
+- `manuscript_analysis.stricter_thresholds.html` contains the same analysis using stricter log2FoldChange (1) and FDR (0.001) thresholds.

 ## Required R packages for running the vignette